 This episode demonstrates what Frasier does the best absurd farces where the main characters get completely the wrong impression.
 I love the way Roz has the chance to tell Tom the station manager who thinks he and Frasier are going out the truth, but she decides not to because Frasier is his usual arrogant, condescending self.
 I always loved those moments where Frasier is about to walk into absolute disaster and Roz could easily stop him and is about to but because he is so arrogant and conceited Roz just lets him go to hell his own way and gets a good chuckle out of it.

 Tom proves to be a incredibly likable character.
 Its great the way he takes the truth in such a cool way.
 Even though its a farce, for once it doesn’t blow up in Frasier’s face.
-I’m almost sad at the end that he and Frasier didn’t end up together.
-Just saying I would have preferred him to Charlotte.

 There are so many great moments in this episode, from Roz calling Niles a little titmouse, Martins reaction to finding out Tom is here for Frasier and Tom’s reaction to Maris being a woman.